 If having a good mobile app is important to you, I highly recommend Zoho Books—which aced our mobile app category.

-Wave is easy to use and has a low learning curve, whether you’re in the free or paid version.
+Wave is easy to use and has a shallow learning curve, whether you’re using the free or paid version.
 The interface is clean and not overwhelming, and you can easily find your way around.
 The dashboard includes shortcut buttons so that you can easily create new transactions, like bills, estimates, and invoices.
 Even if you don’t have accounting experience, you can familiarize yourself with the features of Wave in less than a week.

 Wave has limited customer service in the Starter plan.
 Your only support is through an automated chatbot or self-help resources.
 If you need access to email and live chat support, you must purchase any add-on—like Payroll or Payments—or upgrade to the paid Pro tier.